Today marks the 100th anniversary of a day when a Greek immigrant community unified against discrimination.

 Union activity and particularly striking was condemned as un-American, and immigrants who participated in these activities were characterized as ingrates and unfit for American citizenship; thus, the Ku Klux Klan targeted the Cretans and all Greeks in increased campaigns against them in 1922-23.

 The Klan burned crosses in Salt Lake City and in the industrial towns and camps, marched down streets, sent threatening letters to businessmen, and rampaged through Greek stores in Helper, Utah forcing out the American workers and warning them not to work for Greeks.

-The Cretans organized their community and formed an association called “Minos” in Salt Lake City, Utah, on July 5, 1918, as an independent, mutual aid, philanthropic, progressive and educational organization.
+As a formal response, the Cretans organized and in Salt Lake City, Utah on July 5, 1918 formed the Cretan Brotherhood of Minos, only to later change the name to Minos — an independent, mutual aid, philanthropic, progressive and educational organization.

-Like most early Cretan associations formed throughout the nation, the goal of Minos was to assist fellow Cretans with financial assistance and support cultural and philanthropic endeavors relating to their community.
+Like most early Cretan associations formed throughout the nation, the goal of Minos was to give fellow Cretans financial assistance as well as to support cultural and philanthropic endeavors in their community.

 Since its founding, the organization has continued to thrive and in June hosted a celebration in Salt Lake City to commemorate 100 years of service.

 Since you’re here… I have a small favor to ask.